 How to Create ‘Hallway Moments’ Online

 The first gap for them to overcome was the valuable hallway conversations that weren’t happening.
 Voluntary virtual lunches began.
 They created a Slack channel or thread for each topic.
-If the thread dragged on, when is a good time to hop a Zoom.
+If the thread dragged on, then it’s a good time to hop a Zoom.

 With a headquarters based in pricey San Francisco, some of Rostami’s engineers live with five other roommates.
 As soon as she saw an engineer calling in from their bed, the company created a stipend to allow teammates to buy and expense things that can improve their at-home productivity, like desks and monitors.